Redocly/landing-page-gallery/README.md

 ## Project structure

-Each landing page is self-contained in it's own folder, including any components or resources needed for that page.
+Each landing page is self-contained in its own folder, including any components or resources needed for that page.

 Dependencies are managed from the central `package.json` file.